Implementation of the Decorator Unification Protocol¶

 Applying the decorator definition from Pyc.
 11 would

-then possibly lead to the assignment substitute = deco_args[0]
+then possibly lead to the assignment substitute = deco_args[0], which in

 general is of course wrong and must therefore be intercepted.